 London Health Sciences Centre is cutting 288 registered nurses across several units.

-According to the union, affected areas include adult ambulatory services, inpatient care units and pediatric services.
+According to the Ontario Nurses’ Association (ONA), affected areas include adult ambulatory services, inpatient care units and pediatric services.

-“It’s unacceptable that a hospital like LHSC, which serves thousands of acute patients, is cutting the registered nurses who provide front-line care, while their past leadership is being investigated for embezzling money,” says ONA President Erin Ariss in a release on Tuesday.
+“It’s unacceptable that a hospital like LHSC, which serves thousands of acute patients, is cutting the registered nurses who provide front-line care, while their past leadership is being investigated for embezzling money,” says ONA President Erin Ariss in a release.

 “At a time when public trust in hospital administration is already low, these new cuts make nurses question who is being prioritized: patients or budgets?”